StephenGriffies/StephenGriffies.github.io/_pages/researchI.md

 mesoscale and the smaller sub-mesoscales and even touch into the gravity wave scales.
-These questions relate to how fundamental processes operate in the ocean (and atmosphere), and impact how we understand and simulate the ocean and its role within the climate system.
+These questions relate to how fundamental processes operate in the ocean (and atmosphere), and impact how we understand and simulate the ocean and its role within the earth system system.

 <br> <br>